 “The Eventgroove peer-to-peer tool provides TU Chapters a much broader audience reach and potential for new members than our chapter websites and social media pages alone.
 With this tool, participating members become chapter advocates by asking their friends and family for support, collecting donations virtually, and sharing the story of local TU in their community and all the good we do.”

 Learn about peer-to-peer and how to get started in our article , Peer-To-Peer Fundraising: Everything You Need To Know.

 Galvanize your donor base through volunteer opportunities.

-By its very hands-on nature, inviting donors to volunteer rekindles enthusiasm for your organization’s excellent work.
-Not to mention, volunteer opportunities are a great way to introduce your organization to people beyond its network.
+By its very hands-on nature, inviting donors to volunteer rekindles enthusiasm for your organization’s work.
+Not to mention, volunteer opportunities are a great way to introduce your cause to people beyond its network.
 Get more great ideas in Amy’s article, 27 Ways to Cultivate Donors and Build Deep, Lasting Relationships.

 Is donor fatigue a real concern, or is it just a myth?
 Regardless of the label you give it, as you can see in the above strategies, the path you may take to address the issue leads to a similar answer.
 To alleviate donor fatigue, charitable organizations should develop new ways to re-engage with supporters, cultivate relationships, and look for where you’re not speaking to their needs.
 If your donors are tired of being asked for donations or unable to contribute money, invite them to participate in other ways.
 Utilize tools such as hybrid fundraising and peer-to-peer events to engage and re-inspire them.
 In short, arm yourself with knowledge of your donors, evaluate and take action to make change (where you can—it’s not easy!) and meet donors where they are.